alex/nyt-2020-election-scraper/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

 Please make sure you're not reporting that the hurdle calculation is incorrect!
-Please see https://github.com/alex/nyt-2020-election-scraper/issues/194; the block breakdown does not match the hurdle rate because we're not tracking third party candidates.
+Please see https://github.com/alex/nyt-2020-election-scraper/pull/367; the block breakdown might not match the hurdle because of the way third-party candidates affect the calculations.
 We don't have plans to change this.

 **To Reproduce**
 Steps to reproduce the behavior: